vladimirkhvan/sneakersShop/README.md

 ## Tech details.<br/>
 All the cards are rendered dynamically. <br/>
 Backend was imitated using mockAPI.io. <br/>
-There are 4 tables in Database.<br/>They are sneakers, cart, favorite, and orders. <br/>
+There are four tables in Database.<br/>They are sneakers, cart, favorite, and orders. <br/>

 ### Tech used.